opencodeiiita/Warriors/README.md

 1. Install Node.js and NPM
 2. `npm install -g truffle ganache-cli`
+3. Install Metamask and create an Ethereum wallet for yourself.

 You can also setup Solidity language support in your IDE for better development experience.